fsfe/fsfe-website/tools/tagtool/README.md

 A word of warning: you'll probably need to polish the results by hand a little (removing empty lines, checking for duplicate tags introduced by renaming).

+## Debugging

+You can call tagtool.sh with the environment variable "VERBOSE" set to 1.